Find your perfect value college

 Are you interested in going Greek?
 Many people go through the rush process their freshman year and join a fraternity or sorority.
 Some students are “legacies” and join the same one their mother or father belonged to when they attended school.
 Some people join a sorority or fraternity associated with their major, for example, Phi Chi is only for medical students.
 Many Greek organizations provide more than networking opportunities, parties, and fellowship.
 They often provide service opportunities, meals, housing, and tutoring to members.
 The Greek system has been in place for several generations.
 Its longevity is a testimony to how socially and emotionally satisfying many people find it to be.
 It is always possible to rush and then decide if it is something you are interested in before actually joining.

 Is your future in radio or television?
 Nearly every school, no matter how small, is broadcasting something and someone has to do it.
-College radio is one of the best showcases of up and coming musicians on the planet.
+College radio is one of the best showcases of up-and-coming musicians on the planet.
 But someone has to be willing to stay up all night and play them without pay.
 Often times they are the same students who run the audiovisuals for professors and keep the online classes actually online.
-If you can work a soundboard or add subtitles to a lecture being sent out to online classes then find your ways to the audio visual labs.
+If you can work a soundboard or add subtitles to a lecture being sent out to online classes then find your way to the audiovisual labs.
 That is where you will find your people.

-Are you career focused?
+Are you career-focused?
 A career or pre-professional organization might be the right fit for you.
 There are organizations for virtually every major and they provide an excellent chance to network with other students in the same field.
-Many students find these type of organizations helpful for choosing classes, securing internships and finding work after graduation.
+Many students find these types of organizations helpful for choosing classes, securing internships, and finding work after graduation.
 The more people you know in your chosen profession the better when you are first starting out and the organization gives you a talking point on your resume.